cmhughes/latexindent.pl/documentation/sec-how-to-use.rst

 assuming that you have content in ``myfile.tex``, then the above command will output the results of operating upon ``myfile.tex``

-Similarly, if you \*no options/filename updated simply type ``latexindent.pl`` at the command line, then it will expect (STDIN) input from the command line.
+Similarly, if you simply type ``latexindent.pl`` at the command line, then it will expect (STDIN) input from the command line.

 ::